bkestelman/graph-theory/README.md

 git clone https://github.com/bkestelman/graph-theory
 cd graph-theory
-docker build . -f Dockerfile -t graph-theory docker run -it --net=host graph-theory
+docker build . -f Dockerfile -t graph-theory bash docker_run.sh
 ```
 Go to your server's public ip in your browser (or localhost if running locally) and start drawing.
 If using a public ip, your friends can join in too!

 ## Option 2: Use your own web server

+:warning: These instructions are outdated

 We assume you have Nginx installed on Ubuntu with default configuration and site root /var/www/html.
 If your setup is different, adjust the commands accordingly.